tshigeki/GoogleAppsScript-AttendanceForm/README.md

 This GAS is deployed and used as a web app.<br>
 When the GAS web app URL is opened, the form screen is displayed, and attendance is recorded in SpreadSheet when the user answers.</p>

-## The feature of this GAS-based form is to determine whether the student is on campus based on GPS information.
-Reject attendance registration by different student ID numbers within a certain period of time using the same device information.
-Prevention of wrong entry by the student registration list.
-The day of the week, time, and length of attendance can be defined.
+## The features of the form using GAS are as follows: judging whether the user is in the campus based on GPS information, rejecting attendance registration by different student ID numbers within a certain period of time using the same device information, preventing wrong input by the student ID list, defining the day, time, and length of attendance, and creating attendance form html using GAS, so a web server is not necessary.
 ## <Preparation>
 ### I. The "Name list", "Attendance", and "Total" sheets must be prepared in advance in SpreadSheet.
 The column layout of each sheet is shown below.
 1.
 #### 1. Name list sheet